POLIS 2134 - Applied Thinking for Complex Problems

 General Course Information

-Course Code POLIS 2134 Course Applied Thinking for Complex Problems Coordinating Unit Politics and International Studies Term Summer Level Undergraduate Location/s North Terrace Campus Units 3 Contact 4 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level 1 undergraduate study Course Description During World War Two the Allies were forced to respond to existential threats within compressed timeframes in an uncertain and changing environment.
+Course Code POLIS 2134 Course Applied Thinking for Complex Problems Coordinating Unit Politics and International Studies Term Summer Level Undergraduate Location/s North Terrace Campus Units 3 Contact 4 hours per week Prerequisites 12 units of Level I study Course Description During World War Two the Allies were forced to respond to existential threats within compressed timeframes in an uncertain and changing environment.
 Out of this grew Operations Research (OR), an inter-disciplinary approach to addressing complex problems.
 During the Cold War OR methodologies were employed across industry, intelligence and defence, providing policy makers with another perspective to consider when making decisions.